ConservationInternational/trends.earth/docs/source/general/index.rst

 * Alamanos, A. and Linnane, S., 2021.
 Estimating SDG Indicators in Data-Scarce Areas:
   The Transition to the Use of New Technologies and Multidisciplinary Studies.
 Earth, 2(3), pp.635-652.
+* Cherif, I., Kolintziki, E. and Alexandridis, T.K., 2023.
+Monitoring of land degradation in Greece and Tunisia using trends.
+Earth with a focus on cereal croplands.
+Remote Sensing, 15(7), p.1766.
+* Di Leginio, M., Agrillo, A., Congedo, L., Munafo, M., Riitano, N., Terribile, F. and Manna, P., 2024.
+  Analysis of trends in productivity metrics in assessing land degradation: A case study in the Campania region of southern Italy.
+  Ecological Indicators, 161, p.111962.
 * Dong, J., Metternicht, G., Hostert, P., Fensholt, R., Chowdhury, R.R., 2019.
   Remote sensing and geospatial technologies in support of a normative land system
   science: status and prospects.
 Curr.
 Opin.
 Environ.
 Sustain.
 38, 44–52.